ikim025/ucr-cs100/textbook/C++/C++14Standards/README.md

 	std::cout << *iter << std::endl;
 }
 ```
-Here `auto` is able to infer, from the return type of `v.begin()`, that the
-variable `iter` is of type `std::vector<int>::iterator`.
+Here `auto` is able to infer, from the return type of `v.begin()`, that the variable `iter` is of type `std::vector<int>::iterator`.

 C++11 extended the auto type specifier to functions, allowing the return type of the function to be deduced from its return statements.
-A function of the form `auto function -> return type` could take advantage of the `auto` keyword but the function still had to have the trailing return type at the end of the function declaration in order for type deduction to take place.
+A function of the form `auto function -> return type` could take advantage of the `auto` keyword but the function still has to have the trailing return type at the end of the function declaration in order for type deduction to take place.
 ```c++
 auto add(double a, int b) -> decltype(a + b) // the return type is the type of operator+(double, int)
 {